TitleCardMaker/TitleCardMaker/docs/getting_started/index.md

             you should check the PAT you genered in Step 2 has `read:packages` permission; and that you typed `docker login ghcr.io` __exactly__.

+    7. Verify your volumes are mapped correctly by looking for a `db.sqlite` file inside the `config` directory.
+If you do not see one, then correct the volumes specified in Step 5 (double check your quotes are in the correct position).

 === ":material-docker: Docker"

     1. Open a terminal[^1] of your choice, and go to your desired install